 - Encourage everyone to have good manners and behaviour, care for one another, be responsible, hardworking and helpful

-- PSHE lessons on humour, relationships and core values.
+- PSHE lessons on well-being, relationships and core values.

 - Learning about different faiths, including parent talks